ppjanka/AthenaPP-globAcc-DataAnalysis/0_aspect_ratios/README.md

 Note that the program is outputting all cells into the .csv file, which might be space-consuming.
 If inspecting large snapshots, one might wish to edit the aspect_ratios.cpp to only output specific cells (e.g., based on time step constraints).

- - Use the Jupyter notebook aspect_ratios.ipynb to view the data (requires Python3 with jupyter, numpy, and pandas installed, see environment.yml file in the root folder).
+ - Use the Jupyter notebook aspect_ratios.ipynb to view the data (requires Python3 with jupyter, numpy, and pandas installed, see environment.yml).

  - resolution.ipynb is a script to investigate how well the local thermal scale height and MRI maximally unstable wavelength are resolved in a given simulation.
 Note: this script requires a .csv output from aspect_ratios, *as well as* several .pkl output files from diagnostics_steady.ipynb (see ../1stLook_and_processing/).
 These need to be run beforehand.